422 Bath Road

 Claire Austin™ Rose features showy lightly-scented white flowers with creamy white overtones and buttery yellow eyes along the branches from mid spring to late summer, which emerge from distinctive lemon yellow flower buds.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Claire Austin™ Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.